-Counseling Services does not provide counseling via email, phone or other technology, however, a distance learner can schedule in person counseling by calling (678) 547-6060 for the Atlanta campus or (478) 301-2862 for the Macon campus.
-Distance learners may also visit the Atlanta Counseling Services website or the Macon Counseling Services website for self-help resources.
+Counseling and Psychological Services (CAPS) does not provide counseling via email, phone or other technology, however, a distance learner can schedule in person counseling by calling (678) 547-6060 for the Atlanta campus or (478) 301-2862 for the Macon campus.
+Distance learners may also visit the CAPS website for self-help resources.
 When possible, assistance with local community referrals is provided for students who are unable to come to campus.
 Phone consultations are limited to assisting distance learning students in identifying local resources.

 The ACCESS and Accommodation Office (AAO) at Mercer University works to improve the accessibility of University Programs, Services and Facilities for persons with disabilities and ensures institutional compliance with the Americans with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act.
 As required by law, students requesting accommodations for a disability must initially self-identify as a student with a disability by registering with the ACCESS and Accommodation Office (AAO).
 Only students registered with AAO will be eligible to request accommodations and be recognized by the institution as a student with a disability.
 Distance learning students can register and request accommodation by phone, fax or email.
 Accommodations are approved by the ACCESS Coordinators or a Disability Petition Committee on a case-by-case basis and may require additional or updated medical documentation to be submitted.

-To register for disability accommodation, please complete this form and contact the appropriate ACCESS Coordinator below:
+To register for disability accommodation, please complete applicable forms for new students (link) and contact the appropriate ACCESS Coordinator below:

 Bookstore and Textbook Services